NashTech-Labs/Role-and-RoleBinding-in-Kubernetes/README.md

 `kubectl create role my-role -n testing --verb=create --resource=secret --resource=configmap`

+Verb acts as a permission like what permission i wanted to give to this role.
+Resources is for which resources i wanted to create this role and attach verb

 You can write yaml file also to create this role [check role.yaml in repository]

 ### Check the Role